 Sami, located on the Greek island of Kefolonia (sometimes spelt Cephalonia) boasts two magnificent geological oddities: Drogarati Cave and Melissani Lake.
-The short distant between the two allow tourist to visit both of the natural wonders in one day.
+The short distance between the two allows tourists to visit both of these natural wonders in one day.

-Lake Melissani was given its name after some unearthed artifacts discovered in 1951 and again in 1962 revealed former Minoan depictions of the nymph Melissanthi and the god Pan.
-A huge cavern collapsed years ago resulting in a large circular opening to the surface.
-Tourist who tour the lake between 11am and 1pm on a sunny day will be treated to an other worldly blue.
+Lake Melissani was given its name after archaeological excavations in 1951 and 1962 revealed Minoan depictions of the nymph Melissanthi and the god Pan.
+The lake itself was created many years ago when a huge underground cavern collapsed, leaving a large circular opening to the surface.
+Between 11am and 1pm on sunny days, Lake Melissani is an otherworldly blue.

-Three hundred years ago, the Drogarati Cave was discovered after an earthquake opened up a previously closed entrance to the cave.
-In 1963, the cave was opened to the public.
-Those who have been fortunate enough to visit are treated to the caves beautiful stalagmites and stalactites.
-The large, lighted hall in the cave, “Sala of Apotheosis,” is 900 meters square and is often used for concerts due to its acoustics.
+Three hundred years ago, the Drogarati Cave was discovered after an earthquake opened up a previously closed entrance, but it was not until 1963 that the cave was opened to the public.
+Those who have been fortunate enough to visit are treated to its beautiful stalagmites and stalactites.
+The largest room in the cave, “Sala of Apotheosis,” is 900 meters square and illuminated.
+It is often used for concerts because of its outstanding acoustics.

 The published coordinates will take you to the Melissani Lake.
 The most stunning of the two attractions on the island.
 If you want the Drogarati Caves, punch 38.227121°, 20.628339° into your GPS.
 Don't get it wet here though!